abstractqqq/GodetteVNFramework/README.md

 # GodetteVN, A Visual Novel Framework for Godot Users

-## Refactoring almost done.
-Getting ready to push out more related content.
+## No major change planned before Godot 4, which means there won't be any major change probably in the next year or so.

 ## Goal and Vision: Bringing the theatrical experience into your story, right in the Godot Engine.

-### Highlights: (subject to change...)
+### Highlights and Goals: (subject to change...)

 1. Actor Editor: any 2d customization doable in Godot should be applicable to actors.
-(In progress...)
+(Usable...)
 2. Script Editor: script should be similar to that of a play in the traditional setting, but formatted in a more programmatic language.
-(In progress...)
+(Usable, not the simplest...)
 3. Rich template libraries for "commonly" used components, e.g. timed choices, parallax, weather, etc. (In progress...)
 4. Key components should be callable programmatically and should be functional without others.
-(Not started yet...)
+(Almost?...)
 5. Strong unit testing support, instantenous display for the event in your script.
-(Not started yet...)
+(Started, but secretly wants to postpone this after Godot 4...)
 6. Light Weight (Godot engine + the framework is < 100mb.).
 Not including export templates, which is only needed when exporting the game.
-7. Much easier to code any other game outside of VNs.
+7. **Much easier to code any other game outside of VNs.**
-8. UI interface for UI editing.
+8. **UI interface for UI editing.**

 ### Dehightlights: (Not necessarily...)
-1. Well, overly flashy effects will be left to the user, unless very commonly used.
-2. You probably need to learn shaders and more stuff to do make image effects.
+1. You probably need to learn shaders and more stuff to do make image effects.
-3. You will have to learn Godot along the way if you want to step outside Visual Novels in your game.
+2. You will have to learn Godot along the way if you want to step outside Visual Novels in your game.
+3. There will always be things you want to do but the framework doesn't neccesarily support. (whichatever editor you use)

 ### Future Plans:
 1. Side Picture correspondence.
 (Already has everything needed.
 Just need to create an interface.)
 2. Simplify the whole process.
 3. More builtin templates.
-(Like a customizable phone screen template, liteDialogNode, etc.)
+(Like a customizable phone screen template, liteDialog (for rpg), LiveDialog, etc.)
+4. Lip sync.

 -------------------------------------------------------------------------------------------------------------